 - Prepay your ticket fine and court costs online, by mail, or in person.

-- Get the opportunity to enroll in a state-approved traffic school to satisfy the citation and prevent a point increase.
-(Kentucky’s vehicle code and point system provide additional information.)
+- Get the opportunity to enroll in a state-approved traffic school to satisfy the traffic ticket and prevent a point increase.
+(Kentucky's vehicle code and point system provide additional information.)

-- Qualify for an auto insurance discount (if you enroll in traffic school).
+- Qualify for an auto insurance discount (if you enroll in Kentucky traffic school).

 Note that if:

-- You’re a minor and receive traffic violations, your waiting period to move on to the next licensing phase starts all over; if you receive a certain number of points, you face license suspension.
+- You're a minor and receive a KY traffic ticket, your waiting period to move on to the next licensing phase starts all over; if you receive a certain number of points, you face a driver's license suspension.
 Learn more at our Traffic Ticket Fines and Penalties section.

-- You’re a CDL holder and receive a traffic violation while operating a CMV, you might still be eligible for traffic school.
+- You have a commercial driver's license (CDL) and receive a KY traffic ticket while operating a commercial vehicle, you might still be eligible for traffic school.

-- The KTC after receiving a citation in another state.
+- The Kentucky Transportation Cabinet after receiving a traffic citation in another state.

 Sometimes, CDL holders are eligible for traffic school.
-Completing a course will prevent additional points from showing up on a CDL holder’s record, but it won’t keep the violation from appearing.
+Completing a course will prevent additional points from showing up on a CDL holder's driving record, but it won't keep the traffic violation from appearing.